huggingface/hub-docs/docs/hub/open_clip.md

 # Using OpenCLIP at Hugging Face

-[OpenCLIP](https://github.com/mlfoundations/open_clip) is the open-source library built to reproduce OpenAI's CLIP.
+[OpenCLIP](https://github.com/mlfoundations/open_clip) is an open-source implementation of OpenAI's CLIP.

 ## Exploring OpenCLIP on the Hub